EugenSong/my-ios-sandbox/ProtocolDelegate.md

 Protocol-Delegate Pattern
 =========================
-The protocol-delegate pattern is a design pattern that is commonly used in software development to allow an object to communicate with other objects.
-It is often used in iOS and macOS development, but can be applied in other contexts as well.

 In the protocol-delegate pattern, one object (the delegate) acts on behalf of, or in coordination with, another object (the delegating object).
 The delegating object holds a reference to the delegate and sends messages to it when it needs to perform a task or request information.
 The delegate then performs the task or provides the information as needed.

 Example in Swift